 Image: View of city from atop the palace

-With the snow capped mountains in the distance, the barren dessert like mountains near by and the city right underneath, one truly does feel like a king staring the layers of change in topography below.
+With the snow capped mountains in the distance, the barren desert like mountains nearby and the city right underneath, one truly does feel like a king staring the layers of change in topography below.
 There is much in the palace to give you insight about the history of the Namgyal Dynasty and the wars fought in these lands.
 Even if you read the hoarding outside before entering the palace it proves to be enough honestly.

 Before your trip comes to a close, a must-see destination is the grand Hemis Monastery.
 This place is a ‘wow’ for multiple reasons.
 Unfortunately they do not permit photography so what you see will only stay with you in memory but believe me, these are memories worth creating.
 From the huge statues of Guru Padmasambhava and Lord Buddha in the grand main hall to the murals inside depicting the various gods and battles of good and evil to the spacious open courtyard surrounded by mountains on all sides – Hemis is another experience.